git/git.github.io/rev_news/drafts/edition-111.md

   Beat then sent a
   [version 2 of his series](https://lore.kernel.org/git/20240502110331.6347-1-dev+git@drbeat.li/)
   that incorporated Junio's patch.
-Both Junio and Peff found it good, so it was later merged into the 'master' branch.
+Both Junio and Peff approved of it, so it was later merged into the 'master' branch.

 <!---